soupi/learn-haskell-blog-generator/src/06-errors_and_files.md

 single file gave it some trouble.
 This is an excellent opportunity to learn about error handling in Haskell, both in uneffectful code and for I/O code.

-In the following few chapters, we'll survey the landscape of error handling in Haskell before figuring out the right approach for our use case.
+In the next few chapters, we'll survey the landscape of error handling in Haskell before figuring out the right approach for our use case.